List of MBTA bus routes: 1–121

 These routes provide almost all local service in the core of the metropolitan area; most were originally Boston Elevated Railway streetcar routes.
-They were originally numbered roughly clockwise from southeast to northeast, with 4 the furthest south in South Boston and 121 the furthest north (roughly) in East Boston.
+The modern system of route numbers first appeared on maps in 1936.
+Routes were numbered roughly clockwise from southeast (downtown and South Boston) to northeast East Boston.
+After several changes over the following five years, the numbering has stayed relatively consistent since 1941.
 The BERy folded into the Metropolitan Transit Authority in 1947, and the M.T.A. in turn was reorganized as the MBTA in 1964.
 Despite some changes, including minor routes being merged into trunk routes, the core service network has remained roughly intact since the BERy eta.
-Several new routes, including the 1, 5, and 47, have been added during the M.T.A. and MBTA eras.
+New routes have been added during the M.T.A. and MBTA eras.